jaredbach/AntisemiticTweets/README.md

 # Component 1: Virtual Environment
 ## Step 1: Create a Virtual Environment
 I recommend creating a Virtual Environment in Visual Studio Code or PyCharm.
+Please note that the instructions for creating a virtual environenment assume that you are using a Mac.
+Users with a PC may need to follow different instructions.

 Lets say that the name of the virtual environment that you want to create is:

 		env